Generalized Few-shot Semantic Segmentation: Our Method

-\end{small}Specifically, `Fake Context' classes $C^{FC}$ act as the base classes contained in support samples of novel classes during testing.
-The features of `Fake Context' classes update $P^{b}_{cls}$ with $\gamma$ as shown in Eq. \eqref{eqn:training_proto}.
-Also, features of `Fake Novel' classes $C^{FN}$ yield `Fake Novel' prototypes via Eq. \eqref{eqn:training_new_proto} that directly replace the learned weights of the corresponding base classes in $P^{b}_{cls}$.
-Finally, the weights of the rest classes for this training batch are kept as the original ones in the classifier.
-Following Eqs. \eqref{eqn:training_proto} and \eqref{eqn:training_new_proto}, we get the updated classifier during training that helps the feature extractor learn to yield the classifier-adapted features that can directly fuse or replace the class weights during inference.
+Specifically, `Fake Context' classes $\vec{C}^{FC}$ act as the base classes contained in support samples of novel classes during testing.
+The features of `Fake Context' classes update $\vec{P}^{b}_{cls}$ with $\vec{\gamma}_{sup}$ as shown in Eq. \eqref{eqn:training_proto}.
+Also, features of `Fake Novel' classes $\vec{C}^{FN}$ yield `Fake Novel' prototypes via Eq. \eqref{eqn:training_new_proto} that directly replace the learned weights of the corresponding base classes in $\vec{P}^{b}_{cls}$.
+The weights of the rest classes for this training batch are kept as the original ones in the classifier.

-Because the updated classifier is based on both the originally learned classifier and features extracted from support samples, the weights of base classes in the learned classifier are important.
-To help the model generate decent class representation $p^{b,i}_{feat}$ to form new classifiers without compromising the quality of the class weights $p^{b, i}_{cls}$ in the original classifier, we use both $P_{cls}$ and $P_{update}$ to generate the training loss.
-Let $\mathcal L_{cls}$ denote the cross-entropy (CE) loss of the output generated by the original classifier $P_{cls}$, and let $\mathcal L_{update}$ represent the CE loss produced by the updated weights $P_{update}$.
-The final training loss $\mathcal L$ is the average of $\mathcal L_{cls}$ and $\mathcal L_{update}$.
+On the other hand, in an attempt to make the classifier adapt to different contexts of individual query samples, the dynamic prototypes $\vec{p}^{b, i}_{dyn} (i\in\{1,...,N^b\})$ are generated by following Eqs.~\eqref{eqn:query_proto} and~\eqref{eqn:capl_dynamic_proto}.
+Finally, the context-aware classifier $\vec{P}^b_{capl}$ is formed as Eq.~\eqref{eqn:enhanced_classifier}, and the overall training objective is minimizing the standard cross-entropy loss calculated on the predictions made by $\vec{P}^b_{capl}$.